What is Graphene?

 Made of planar sheets which are an atom thick and arranged in a honeycomb-shaped lattice, it’s completely transparent and the thinnest and lightest materials known to science.
 It’s the best possible conductor of electricity, has outstanding thermal conductivity and is 100 times stronger than steel….

-This perfect combination of properties makes it ideal for a range of applications, however, the commercial value of graphene lies in the ability to robustly transfer these outstanding intrinsic properties into other materials, thus creating higher value materials and products which possess specifically enhanced characteristics.
+The perfect combination of properties makes graphene ideal for a range of applications, however, its commercial value lies in the ability to robustly transfer these outstanding intrinsic properties into other materials, thus creating higher value materials and products which possess specifically enhanced characteristics.

 This is where AGM excels; its expertise in the supply of graphene dispersions that are safe to handle and easy to incorporate means AGM customers are able to benefit from the real potential of graphene in their industrial applications.
 AGM utilises differentiated application technology to create both standardised and end-user specific customised dispersion for a wide range of applications.